 The remainder of this paper is organized as follows: Section II presents related work.
-In Section III, Probabilistic Movement Primitives (ProMPs) and Interaction ProMPs are briefly introduced, followed by the proposition of the main contribution of this paper: a Mixture of Interaction ProMPs based on Gaussian Mixture Models (GMMs).
-Section IV evaluates the proposed method first on a toy problem that is useful to clarify the characteristics of the method and then on a practical application of a collaborative toolbox assembly.
-Section V presents conclusions and ideas for future work.
+In Section III, Probabilistic Movement Primitives (ProMPs) and Interaction ProMPs are briefly introduced, followed by the Mixture of Interaction ProMPs technique based on Gaussian Mixture Models (GMMs).
+Section IV presents a method to compute online the reaction of the robot to human movements executed at different speeds.
+Section V evaluates the Mixture of Interaction ProMPs technique first on a toy problem that is useful to clarify the characteristics of the method and then on a practical application of a collaborative toolbox assembly.
+Then, an experiment is described, in which the robot receives a cup from a human who hands it over at different speeds.
+Section VI presents conclusions and ideas for future work.